/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 ./deploy.sh

-Run the MCP Client
+Run MCP Clients

 MCP Authorization Technical Flow

-Running the MCP client triggers an initial request to http://mcp.demo.example which triggers the standards-based flow from the MCP authorization draft specification.
+Running an MCP client triggers an initial request to http://mcp.demo.example which triggers the standards-based flow from the MCP authorization draft specification.
 The following sections explain some key points about the example deployment and the security techniques it uses.

 API Gateway Routes